medialab/minet/docs/cli.md

                                 serializing to CSV.
 Defaults to `|`.
   -p, --processes PROCESSES     Number of processes to use.
 Defaults to roughly
                                 half of the available CPUs.
+  --scraped-column-prefix SCRAPED_COLUMN_PREFIX
+                                Prefix to prepend to the names of columns added by the scraper so they can be easily distinguished from columns of the input.
   --status-column STATUS_COLUMN
                                 Name of the CSV column containing HTTP status.
                                 Defaults to `http_status`.